 Confirming Your Identity and the Procedure

-The Registered Nurses caring for you will then ask a number of questions.
+The Registered Nurses caring for you will then ask several questions.
 They include name, date of birth, allergy status, and details of the operation.
-It is the responsibility of the staff to ensure that all your details are correct.
-You will then be anaesthetised either by general anaesthesia or local anaesthesia with our without IV or oral sedation.
+This information is extremely important, as it is the responsibility of the staff to ensure that all your details are correct.
+You will then be anaesthetised either by general anaesthesia or local anaesthesia with or without IV or oral sedation.
 Children have general anaesthesia.
-If you have had a general anaesthetic or IV sedation you will wake up in Recovery with an oxygen mask on.
-You may also have a IV drip in your arm for re-hydration.
+If you have had a general anaesthetic or IV Sedation you will wake up in Recovery with an oxygen mask on.
+You may also have an IV drip in your arm for re-hydration.
 Parents may come into Recovery once their child is awake and stable.

 There are usually three nurses and the surgeon in the theatre.
 One parent may come in with children and adolescents.
 Young children may sit on their parent’s lap initially.
 For adults blood pressure and ECG equipment will be attached to you to monitor your heart while you are asleep.

 As soon as your observations are stable and you are not experiencing excessive pain, you are transferred from first stage recovery to a recliner chair in the second stage Recovery area.
 At this stage you will be offered light refreshments.

 The Recovery Nurse will phone your escort to advise when you will be able to be discharged.
 If you require post procedure medications, these will be available to you on discharge.
 On the escort’s arrival the Recovery Nurse will go through the discharge Instructions with you both.

 You may receive a phone call from us to enquire how you are recovering.
 Friday patients will be called on Monday.
 If we are unable to contact you, we will leave a message to call back if you have any problems.